MicrosoftDocs/customer-insights/ci-docs/manage-environments.md

 ## Delete an existing environment

-As the owner of an environment, you can delete an environment you administer.
+As the owner of an environment, you can delete it.

+> [!IMPORTANT]
+> Deleting an environment does not remove the connection to a Dataverse environment.
+If you plan to connect the same Dataverse environment to a new Customer Insights environment in the future, you must remove that connection.
+Learn how to [remove an existing connection to a Dataverse environment](customer-insights-dataverse.md#remove-an-existing-connection-to-a-dataverse-environment).

 1. Select the **Environment** picker in the header of the app.

-1. Select the environment you want to reset and select the vertical ellipsis (&vellip;).
+1. Select the environment you want to delete and select the vertical ellipsis (&vellip;).

-1. Choose the **Delete** option.
+1. Choose **Delete**.

    :::image type="content" source="media/delete-environment.png" alt-text="Control to delete the environment.":::

 1. To confirm the deletion, enter the environment name and select **Delete**.

-> [!IMPORTANT]
-> Deleting an environment does not remove the connection to a Dataverse environment.
-If you plan to connect the same Dataverse environment to a new Customer Insights environment in the future, you must remove that connection  Learn how to [remove an existing connection to a Dataverse environment](customer-insights-dataverse.md#remove-an-existing-connection-to-a-dataverse-environment).

 [!INCLUDE [footer-include](includes/footer-banner.md)]